n8n-io/n8n-docs/docs/integrations/creating-nodes/plan/choose-node-method.md

 n8n has two node-building styles:

-* Declarative: a JSON-based approach.
+* Declarative: a JSON-based approach, supporting integration with REST APIs.
 This is simpler to write, and is the recommended option for most cases.
 * Programmatic: this style is more verbose.
 You must use the programmatic style for:
     * Trigger nodes
     * Any node that isn't REST-based.
 This includes nodes that need to call a GraphQL API and nodes that use external dependencies.